In 2018, the federal government set a target to achieve gender equity in sport by 2035. According to Canadian Women and Sport (CWS):

 - Creating a Welcoming Environment (apart from the physical infrastructure, which will be addressed in the Facility Design workshop).

-- Social Hubs and Disrupting Social Norms.
+- The concept of Social Hubs and Disrupting Social Norms.

 International and Canadian examples will be shared, and many opportunities will be provided for questions and discussion.